14.8. Random and Direct Access

 Review

-When it is important to do so, we distinguish the two pointers as "get" (read or input) and "put" (write or output).
-In preparation for accessing a specific data item, the program moves the pointers within a file with one of four overloaded "seek" functions.
+Previous examples relied on streams that could read or write data, but not both. fstream objects can perform both operations, making it necessary for a program to specify carefully which position pointer it uses.
+Programs distinguish the two pointers as "get" (read or input) and "put" (write or output).
+In preparation for accessing a specific data item, the program moves the appropriate pointer within a file with one of four overloaded "seek" functions.
 The next I/O operation occurs at the new position in the file.
 Additionally, two "tell" functions report a stream's current position within a file.
-The name of each function ends with either a "p" or a "g" to denote a specific pointer.
+The name of each function ends with either a "p" or "g," denoting one of the pointers.

 Function Description